Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

-Based on the compositive reputation opinions derived above, MSPs can recruit more workers with high reputation values, promoting the finish of CDC rendering tasks.
-After finishing a computing task, the MSP updates the selected workers' direct reputation opinions on the reputation chain.
+For the initialization of workers' reputation values, the numbers of positive and negative interactions between MSPs and workers are set as 0.
+Then the initial reputation values of workers can be obtained based on the above model.
+According to the compositive reputation opinions, MSPs can recruit more workers with high reputation values, promoting the finish of CDC rendering tasks.
+After finishing a computing task, the MSP updates the selected workers' direct reputation opinions on blockchain.